promaaa/monolithic/README.md

 ## Overview

 The provided patch implements:
-- Construction of SIB8 warning messages in the RRC layer
+- Construction of SIB8 warning messages in the RRC layer,
-- Support for segmented SIB8 transmission using multiple System Information messages
+- Support for segmented SIB8 transmission using multiple System Information messages.
-- Support for multiple data coding scheme (GSM 7-bit and UCS2)
+- Support for multiple data coding scheme (GSM 7-bit and UCS2).
-- Support for dynamic changes of SIB8 parameters.
+- Support for runtime updates of SIB8 parameters.

 The NMS allows users to:
-- Modify SIB8 warning message parameters
+- Modify SIB8 warning message parameters, including the transmission mode.
-- Configure key gNB parameters (e.g. PLMN, cell identity..)
+- Configure key gNB parameters (e.g. PLMN, cell identity..).
-- Manage basic subscriber data in the core network
+- Manage basic subscriber data in the core network.

 ## Tutorial